qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/write_api_documentation.rst

 While using doc comments in class files where they are interleaved with the class code is straight forward, this is not so trivial if you want to provide documentation for a *package*, i.e. a collection of classes under a common name space (like *qx.ui.core*, *qx.util*, etc.).

-In order to fill this gap you can add a **init*.js* file to a package.
+In order to fill this gap you can add a __init.js__ file to a package.
 This file should only contain a single doc comment that describes the package as a whole.
 These files are then scanned during a ``generate.py api`` run and the documentation is inserted at the package nodes of the resulting documentation tree.